USDA-FSA/fsa-design-system/components/content-tabs/index.md

 Always refer to the [Accessibility Guide]({{ site.baseurl }}guides/accessibility/) for overall guidance.

 * Ensure that all Tab label tags have appropriate accessibility parameters (ALT, TITLE, etc) applied with intuitive descriptions for assistive devices.
+* Note the use of `aria-current` attribute to declare selected tab.

 ## General Guidance